Saint John's Abbey Arboretum

 John Geissler, Abbey Land Manager | 320.363.3126 | 108 New Science Center

 Saint John's Abbey is dedicated to preserving the native landscape surrounding Saint John's Abbey & University.
-Prescribed fire, oak regeneration, invasive species removal, a controlled deer hunt, and an active logging operation are among the tools used to care for the land.
+Prescribed fire, oak regeneration, invasives species removal, a controlled deer hunt, and an active logging operation are among the tools used to care for the land.

 In keeping with the Benedictine Values, Saint John's Abbey is pleased to share our home with you where you may observe nature and be physically and spiritually refreshed.
 As a guest on this private property, please be respectful of our policies and this land which we consider sacred.